kali-linex/linex/Documentation/filesystems/ntfs.rst

 			case sensitive and create file names in the POSIX namespace.
 Otherwise the default behaviour is to treat file names as case insensitive and to create file names in the WIN32/LONG name space.
-Note, the Linux NTFS driver will never create short file names and will remove them on rename/delete of the corresponding long file name.
+Note, the Linex NTFS driver will never create short file names and will remove them on rename/delete of the corresponding long file name.